 (4) Employees are effectively cleaning their hands, by routinely monitoring the employees' handwashing;

 (5) Employees are visibly observing foods as they are received to determine that they are from approved sources, delivered at the required temperatures, protected from contamination, unadulterated, and accurately presented, by routinely monitoring the employees' observations and periodically evaluating foods upon their receipt;

-(12) Employees are properly trained in food safety, including food allergy awareness, as it relates to their assigned duties; and
+(13) Employees are properly trained in food safety, including food allergy awareness, as it relates to their assigned duties;

-(13) Food employees and conditional employees are informed of their responsibility to report in accordance with this chapter, to the person in charge, information about their health as it relates to diseases that are transmissible through food as specified under paragraph (A) of rule 3717-1-02.1 of the Administrative Code.
+(14) Food employees and conditional employees are informed in a verifiable manner of their responsibility to report in accordance with this chapter, to the person in charge, information about their health as it relates to diseases that are transmissible through food as specified under paragraph (A) of rule 3717-1-02.1 of the Administrative Code;